youshen-lim/llama-tinker-lora-newsletter/docs/DATA_PREPARATION.md

 - ✅ At least 2 insights

 **Consistency Checks**:
-- ✅ Similar newsletters have similar scores
+- ✅ Similar news content items have similar scores
 - ✅ Summaries are concise (not copy-paste)
 - ✅ Insights are distinct (not redundant)